spsforks/QB64-Wiki/INP.md

 ```

-*Example 3:* A simple ping pong game using an array function to read multiple keys for two players.
+A simple ping pong game using an array function to read multiple keys for two players.

 ```vb